davidmreed/amaxa/README.md

 ## Installing, Building, and Testing Amaxa

-Amaxa requires Python 3.6 and the packages `simple_salesforce`, `pyyaml`, and `cerberus`.
+Amaxa requires Python 3.6 and the packages `simple_salesforce`, `salesforce-bulk`, `pyyaml`, and `cerberus`.
 Additional packages are required for development and testing (see `requirements.txt` and `testing-requirements.txt`).
 Amaxa is operating system-agnostic, but has been tested only on Linux.

 To start working with Amaxa in a virtual environment, clone the Git repository.
 Then, create a virtual environment for Amaxa and install there: